Morgana-S/horizonvault/README.md

 ![Home Page - Desktop Version](/assets/documentation/feature-images/homepage-desktop.png)
 ---
 ### Starter Quests Page
-- The Starter Quests Page provided data on quests available to newer players of the game.
+- The Starter Quests Page provides data on quests available to newer players of the game.
 - This information is arranged in a table format, with info on things that would be of interest to users, such where to start the quest, rewards, and useful notes about the quests.
 - The page has the option to select from quests in a particular city by selecting the image of the city's icon, which takes the user to the appropriate part of the page.
 - On vertical mobile devices, the tables are too bulky to display in a reasonable fashion.
 A warning message exists for vertical mobile users to either rotate their phone horizontally or view the table on a tablet or laptop screen.